kubevirt/user-guide/docs/virtual_machines/host-devices.md

       resourceName: "nvidia.com/GRID_T4-1Q"
 ```

- * `pciVendorSelector` is a combination of a `vendor_id:product_id` required for a device identification on a host.
-This identifier `10de:1eb8` can be found using `lspci`.
+ * `pciVendorSelector` is a PCI vendor ID and product ID tuple in the form `vendor_id:product_id`.
+This tuplie can identify specific types of devices on a host.
+For example, the identifier `10de:1eb8`, shown above, can be found using `lspci`.

         $ lspci -nnv|grep -i nvidia
         65:00.0 3D controller [0302]: NVIDIA Corporation TU104GL [Tesla T4] [10de:1eb8] (rev a1)

- * `mdevNameSelector` is a name of a mediated device type required for a device identification on a host.
+ * `mdevNameSelector` is a name of a Mediated device type that can identify specific types of Mediated devices on a host.

     You can see what mediated types a given PCI device supports by
     examining the contents of